-Catering: Burger King, Costa Coffee, Greggs, KFC, Pret A Manger, Costa Express, f'real Milkshakes, Krispy Kreme, M&S Coffee to Go, Costa Drive Thru Shops: Marks and Spencer Food, WHSmith Main Amenities: &Play, Changing Places, Indoor & Outdoor Play Area, Free Cash Machines, Multi Faith Room, Showers Hotel: none Charging Points: Electric Highway HPC 350kW CCS & 100kW CHAdeMO, Tesla Supercharger 250kW Forecourt: BP, Shop, Greggs, Costa Express, f'real Milkshakes, Air1 AdBlue
+Catering: Burger King, Costa Coffee, Greggs, KFC, Pret A Manger, Costa Express, f'real Milkshakes, Krispy Kreme, M&S Coffee to Go, Tango Ice Blast, Costa Drive Thru Shops: Marks and Spencer Food, WHSmith Amenities: Changing Places, Children's Play Area, &Play, Free Cash Machines, Multi Faith Room, Showers Outdoor Space: Large grass bank to the left of building; Children's Play Area, Picnic Area Charging Points: GRIDSERVE Electric Highway HPC 350kW CCS & 100kW CHAdeMO; Tesla Supercharger 250kW CCS Forecourt: BP, Shop, Greggs, Costa Express, f'real Milkshakes, Air1 AdBlue

 Prices are paid using NexusPay.
 The location code is 1664 for cars and 1665 for HGVs.

 This information is provided to us by third parties.
 You should always check with staff on site.

 Rugby Motorway Services Junction 1 M6

 Trivia and Design